kostaskougios/query/Readme.md

 bin/amm example.sc
 ```

-# Install on other platforms
+# Install on all platforms

 - Install jdk 8 or 11 and ammonite for scala 2.12 from https://ammonite.io/#OlderScalaVersions
 - download and unzip https://drive.google.com/file/d/14ORaIU1mW-CbLSwySY7SNEuzMhir3FcK/view?usp=sharing (open with browser).
 Follow the instructions of the Readme file inside the zip file.

 Known issues:
-- Autocomplete is basic, only table names and some sql keywords will be completed, also when pressing <tab> make sure to have a standalone
+- Autocomplete is not context-aware, only table names and some sql keywords will be completed, also when pressing <tab> make sure to have a standalone
-word (spaced from parenthesis, dots etc).
-Basic but very useful!
+word (spaced from parenthesis, dots etc). it is though very useful!

 # Build from source